alissa-huskey/python-class/docs/tools/terminal.md

 The `echo` command is very similar to the Python `print()` command--it prints any arguments that follow to the screen, followed by a newline.

-On the command line, arguments are seperated by spaces and quotes are usually not needed.
+On the command line, arguments are separated by spaces and quotes are usually not needed.
 In this example, we'll use the `echo` command with one argument:
 `Hello.`.